- What Modifications Need IRB Approval?

 Reminders:

-You can make several changes to your study at one time — describe each change in detail on the Modification Form.
-However, in general, do not submit more than one Modification Form at a time, particularly if both modifications involve the IRB Application form or the same document.
-Hold additional modifications until the first request has been approved.
-Contact the analyst assigned to the modification with questions.
+- If you make several changes to your study at one time, describe each change in detail on the Modification SmartForm.
+Hold additional modifications until your modification has been approved.
+Contact the IRB Coordinator assigned to the modification with questions.

-Information for Continuing Subjects
+👥Information for Continuing Participants

 Per federal regulations, research participants must be informed when there is a significant new finding during the course of research that may affect their willingness to participate [45 CFR 46.116 (b) (5)].
 Examples of significant new findings include: